Skip to Content

 Bike riding on the Mt Nicholas Farm near Queenstown

-Can you imagine anything more New Zealand than this!
+Can you imagine anything more New Zealand than this?

 For a fun day out, rent a mountain bike or an e-bike for the day and head off to explore the many bike trails around Queenstown.
 Bike rentals start at only $40 NZD for a half-day and you can also rent a baby carriage for another $30.

-Some of the best bike trails in Queenstown for kids include the Moke Lake Loop (but you’ll need a car to transport the bikes there), Lake Hayes Loop, and leaving right from Queenstown, the Frankton Track.
+Some of the best bike trails in Queenstown for kids include the Moke Lake Loop (but you’ll need a rental car to transport the bikes there), Lake Hayes Loop, and leaving right from Queenstown, the Frankton Track.
 The Frankton Track is a 16-kilometer return (10 miles) bike ride that takes around 3 hours to complete.
 From Queenstown, the trail leads to Frankton Beach, and along the way, you’ll pass jetties, Altitude Brewery, and the famous Rees Hotel.
 It’s a beautiful ride!

 23. Spend the night camping under the stars